 This course covers the concepts of topophilia, biophilia, geophilia, and spiritual landscapes.
 The Spiritual Landscape course covers natural areas (geologic formations, mountains, rivers, waterfalls, etc.) Through the modern lenses of tourism impacts and economic development to historical accounts of ceremonial uses of sites, archeological findings, and mythology associated with sites and their uses today, students explore and learn how these places emanate power and why for different cultures.
 This course is taught in the Fall Semester online and has been Certified by the Coastal Office of Online Learning.

 This course covers sacred sites, sacred geographical areas, and sacred paths (pilgrimages).
 The Sacred Spaces, Sacred Paths course covers built environments in areas attributed with spiritual or sacred power and or energies (i.e., temples, churches, cemeteries, shrines, and labyrinths.)
 This course also covers how and why people create sacred space through understanding orientation in space and the local landscape.
 The students in this class design and build a labyrinth.
 Watch the videos below that highlight the construction of the labyrinth and student perspectives of the experiential learning opportunity.
-The course is typically offered every Spring Semester in a hybrid format.

 Watch as the students of Sacred Spaces, Sacred Paths construct and discuss their experience building the labyrinth for the campus community.